 Texas Democrats block GOP redistricting plan by fleeing the state

-The Texas House of Representatives is at a standstill after Democrats fled the state over the weekend to prevent a vote on a bill to redraw Texas's congressional maps.
-The bill heavily favors Republicans with five new GOP-leaning districts, something President Trump has openly advocated for.
+The Texas House of Representatives is at a standstill after Democrats fled the state over the weekend to prevent a vote on a bill to redraw Texas' congressional maps.
+The bill heavily favors Republicans, with five new GOP-leaning districts, something President Trump has openly advocated for.

 Republicans control the Texas House by a wide margin, but without Democrats present, their 88 members alone fall short of the 100-member quorum required to conduct business.

-He then asked for the chamber doors to be locked and quickly passed a motion for the Sergeant-at-Arms to issue civil arrest warrants for unexcused, absent House members.
+He then asked for the chamber's doors to be locked and quickly passed a motion for the sergeant-at-arms to issue civil arrest warrants for unexcused, absent House members.

 Many of the missing lawmakers fled to Democratic strongholds New York and Illinois rather than show up in the Texas Capitol in Austin for a vote they were certain to lose.